RubixML/ML/docs/classifiers/multilayer-perceptron.md

 <span style="float:right;"><a href="https://github.com/RubixML/RubixML/blob/master/src/Classifiers/MultilayerPerceptron.php">[source]</a></span>

 # Multilayer Perceptron
 A multiclass feed forward neural network classifier with user-defined hidden layers.
 The Multilayer Perceptron is a deep learning model capable of forming higher-order feature representations through layers of computation.
 In addition, the MLP features progress monitoring which stops training when it can no longer make progress.
-It utilizes network snapshotting to make sure that it always has the best model parameters even if progress declined during training.
+It utilizes network snapshotting to make sure that it always has the best model parameters even if progress began to decline during training.

 **Interfaces:** [Estimator](../estimator.md), [Learner](../learner.md), [Online](../online.md), [Probabilistic](../probabilistic.md), [Verbose](../verbose.md), [Persistable](../persistable.md)